 SAP will not provide a user interface to view the audit information stored.
 They will write their own queries or reports to view this data.
+SAP will provide some sample SQL to query the database.

 Session Management

 The core Mobiliser system holds no state, but the framework supports the concept of sessions for channels that do not hold state.